Frequently Asked Questions about Endonasal Cranial Adjusting

 The birth process can be very traumatic for the newborn.
 More than 30 percent of births in the United States are performed by c-section.
 Many also use forceps and vacuum extraction methods to aid in delivery.
 Vacuum extractions can double the rate of intracranial hemorrhage as compared to a normal vaginal delivery.
 Forceps deliveries also increase the risk of injury during the delivery.
 Cranial and spinal misalignments can follow and impair a newborns ability to function at 100%.
 Thus, a careful cranial treatment on a child may be indicated and may help them considerably.

 On the other side of the age spectrum are senior citizens.
 Seniors have had a lifetime of possibilities for cranial misalignments.
 They often have what has been called “senior moments”.
-Many suffer from sleep apnea and many other conditions that could be helped by well moving cranial bones and a brain that is being nourished by cerebrospinal fluid.
-I have performed and seen results by performing endonasal cranial adjusting on people up in their eighties and nineties.
-This may not be the case for everyone but one woman had not said a coherent sentence in 6 months due to severe dementia and had some very clear communication post treatment.
-Before accepting you maladies as just “old age” come in and have your cranial bones checked for misalignment.
+Many suffer from sleep apnea C-Pap usage and many other conditions that could be helped by well moving cranial bones and a brain that is being nourished by cerebrospinal fluid.
+We have performed and seen results by performing endonasal cranial adjusting on people up in their eighties and nineties.
+This may not be the case for everyone but one woman had not beign able to breath nasally and using a C-Pap noted post care nasal patency and reduced C-Pap with better O2 numbers.
+No results unfortunatly are guaranteed. and some results may vary.
+Before accepting your maladies as just “old age” call for a consult have your cranial bones checked for misalignment.
 You may be well amazed by your positive results.
+Call for further information.
+Thank You and Be Well!